E-democracy: Opposition

 Information and communications technologies can be utilized for both democratic and anti-democratic purposes.
 For instance, digital technology can be used to promote both coercive control and active participation.
-The vision of anti-democratic use of technology is exemplified in George Orwell's Nineteen Eighty-Four.

 Critiques associated with direct democracy are also considered applicable to e-democracy.
 This includes the potential for direct governance to cause the polarization of opinions, populism, and demagoguery.

 Cybersecurity

 The current inability to protect internet traffic from interference and manipulation has significantly limited the potential of e-democracy for decision-making.
 As a result, most experts express opposition to the use of the internet for widespread voting.

 Internet censorship

-In countries with severe government censorship, the full potential of e-democracy might not be realized.
 Internet clampdowns often occur during extensive political protests.
 For instance, the series of internet blackouts in the Middle East in 2011, termed as the "Arab Net Crackdown", provides a significant example.
 Governments in Libya, Egypt, Bahrain, Syria, Iran, and Yemen have all implemented total internet censorship in response to the numerous pro-democracy demonstrations within their respective nations.
 These lockdowns were primarily instituted to prevent the dissemination of cell phone videos that featured images of government violence against protesters.